temporalio/edu-101-java-code/samples/greeting/README.md

 It takes a string, representing a person's name, as input.
 It returns a greeting that includes this name as output.

-The example also includes a file `Starter` that will invoke this function, using a name supplied as a command-line argument.
+The example also includes a file `Starter` that will invoke this method, using a name supplied as a command-line argument.
 For example, you may run this program by passing the name "Donna" to the program: